-The MA program focuses on visual culture and critical approaches, including the study of art's institutional contexts and engaging the dynamic nature of art history at the turn of the 21st century.
+The MA program focuses on visual culture and critical approaches, including the study of art's institutional contexts and engaging the dynamic nature of art history in the 21st century.
 Once dominated by biographical, connoisseurship, formalist, and iconographical studies, art history is now increasingly inclusive, interdisciplinary and a self-reflective discourse.

 Our students study the realm of visual communication, from the canon of Western art to architecture, photography, popular culture, and the arts of non-Western societies.
-Materials range from the prehistoric period to the present day.
+The program also offers the study of a wide historic range.
 We aim to instill in our students not only a historical framework for understanding imagery, but also a methodological awareness of the multiple possibilities for interpreting art and other visual phenomena.

 We also offer a specialization in Digital Humanities.
+In addition, many of our students enroll in the Graduate Diploma in Curatorial Studies.